fal3n-4ngel/Drishti-Client/README.md

 # Drishti
-Drishti is a software created as a project for Define hack 2022, which we decided to build a little more This app aims to make reporting and spreading the news of accidents and dangers easier and effective.
+Drishti is a software created as a project for Define hack 2022, which we decided to build a little more.
+This app aims to make reporting and spreading the news of accidents and dangers easier and effective.

 ## Drishti Client